nickyhajal/world-domination-summit/_content/foundation.md

 <div id="foundation-app-box" class="orange-box">
 	<h3>I'm in!
 How do I apply?</h3>
-	<p>To apply, please download the application questions, available as a <a href="http://imgs.wds.fm/WDS-Foundation-Application-2015.pdf">PDF</a>.
-Complete the questions and email to <a href="mailto:foundation@wds.fm">foundation@wds.fm</a> <strong>no later than 8:00pm PT on Friday, April 3, 2015</strong>.
-Many applicants have found the questions to take between 2-4 hours to complete.</p>
-<p><a href="http://www.katiehurst.com/wp-content/uploads/2015ApplicationDownload-1.docx">Download the Word doc</a></p>
-<p><a href="http://www.katiehurst.com/wp-content/uploads/2015ApplicationDownload-1.pdf">Download the PDF</a></p>

-<p>We understand some stories are better told through other mediums, so if you would like to respond to the questions in another format, please email <a href="mailto:foundation@wds.fm">foundation@wds.fm</a>.
-You can also contact that email if you have any other questions.</p>
+<p>So sorry we missed you!
+Applications for the 2015 Scholarship for Real Life program are currently closed.
+If you would like to be notified when applications open for 2016, please email <a href="mailto:foundation@wds.fm">foundation@wds.fm</a> with your contact information.</p>

 </div>

 <div class="line-canvas"></div>